HarrisonKing1618/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display content of a file to a different file
+display the content of multiple files